opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 # GPU acceleration

-When running a natural language processing (NLP) model in your OpenSearch cluster with a machine learning (ML) node, you can achieve better performance on the ML node using graphic processing unit (GPU) acceleration.
-GPUs can work in tandem with the central processing unit (CPU) of your cluster to speed up the model upload and training.
+When running a natural language processing (NLP) model in your OpenSearch cluster with a machine learning (ML) node, you can achieve better performance on the ML node using graphics processing unit (GPU) acceleration.
+GPUs can work in tandem with the CPU of your cluster to speed up the model upload and training.

 ## Supported GPUs